 The Bad / With such a high price tag, it's hard to justify the cost.
 Especially when there are cheaper alternatives out there.

 My Recommendation / If you have the money and want to consistent, high-quality training and support to launch an FBA business, Amazing Selling Machine is hard to pass up.
-The newly added 6-month guarantee helps alleviate some of the pressures of the high price tag and has pushed ASM into a solid buy rating from I've Tried That.
+However, keep reading to find much more reasonably priced alternatives.

 Amazing Selling Machine Review